AkshayGandlapalli222004/AkshayGandlapalli222004/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies.
-I also love problem solving.\
+I also love to solve suistainable problems with New Gen Tech Stacks.\
 🎓 &nbsp;I'm currently studying Computer Science at Vellore Institue of Technology, Chennai.\
 🌱 &nbsp;I'm on track for learning more about APIs, Systems Design, Cyber Security and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I would love to play Badminton and Tennis.\